CamilleBC/CamilleBC.github.io/_doc/android_tutorial/0.1/fragments/walkthrough.md

 		}
 		```

- 3. We need to attach the actual callback to the button's onClickListener:
+ 3. We need to attach the actual callback to the button's onClickListener.
+A _View_ element in A
-	1. Attach the reference of the activity that implements the listener to the fragment
+	1. Attach the reference of the activity that implements the listener to the fragment.
 	2. Add the activity's callback to the button through [View.setOnClickListener]

 ### 0.1.3 - Manipulate fragments ([**Clone on Github**](https://github.com/CamilleBC/android-kotlin-basics/tree/6f7cbf3039c3a0a180f9bce948f4b9ba03f02cb2))